 Clean Up Your New Page

 The next step is to clean up the cloned page to prepare it for integrating DropInBlog.
 We’ll start by clicking the big yellow Edit Page button below your newly-created page image.

-To remove a full section, just move your mouse cursor over that section until you see the delete (trash bin) icon in the right upper corner.
-It will look something like this:
+To remove a full section, just move your mouse cursor over that section until you see the delete (trash bin) icon in the right, upper corner.
+It will look like this:

-It’s similar when you want to delete an element.
+It’s similar to when you want to delete an element.
 Just mouse over a particular element until you see the delete icon.
-Click it, and you’ll remove that element from your page.
+Click the element to remove it from your page.